-Elizabeth Knox is an adventurous and imaginative fiction writer, who has published several novels for adults and children, as well as autobiographical novellas.
-Her writing is never static, and she draws from a variety of genres, from historical drama, to science fiction, to memoir.
-Her novel, The Vintner's Luck, first published in 1998, was a huge success with readers and critics alike; winning a place on the 1999 Orange Prize shortlist.
+Elizabeth Knox is an adventurous and imaginative fiction writer who has published several novels for adults and children, as well as autobiographical novellas.
+Her writing is never static, and moves from historical drama, to science fiction, to memoir.
+Her novel, The Vintner's Luck, first published in 1998, was a huge success with readers and critics alike, winning a place on the 1999 Orange Prize shortlist.
 Dreamhunter (2005) and Dreamquake (2007) form a thrilling novel duet, aimed at young adults.
 Dreamquake won a Michael L Printz Award in 2008 and an American Library Association Best book award in the same year.

 The Vintner's Luck was first published Victoria University Press in 1998.
 Set in Burgundy in the nineteenth century, the novel tells the magical and spellbinding story of Sobran Jodeau, a vintner from the village of Aluze.
 On a midsummer's night, Sobran's life is forever changed when he is visited by an angel named Xas, a gorgeous creature with wings that smell of snow.

 Elizabeth Knox was the 1999 recipient of the Meridian Energy Katherine Mansfield Memorial Fellowship.
 One of New Zealand's most long-standing and prestigious literary awards, the fellowship is offered annually to enable a New Zealand writer to work in Menton, France.

 The Vintner's Luck won the Deutz Medal for Fiction at the 1999 Montana New Zealand Book Awards, where it also received the Readers' Choice and Booksellers' Choice awards.
 It was also shortlisted for the 1999 Orange Prize, and in 2001 it was awarded the inaugural Tasmania Pacific Region Prize.